Color

 violet 380-420 390-430 390-425 425-460

 Did Richard of York give battle in vain so that future citizens in the dismantled British Empire would forever remember indigo?
 Did Mr. and Mrs. Biv conceive little Roy G. so that future generations of Americans might learn the true nature of light?
-Where the hell did indigo come from?
+Where did indigo come from?

 When Newton attempted to reckon up the rays of light decomposed by the prism and ventured to assign the famous number seven, he was apparently influenced by some lurking disposition towards mysticism, If any unprejudiced person will fairly repeat the experiment, he must soon be convinced that the various coloured spaces which paint the spectrum slide into each other by indefinite shadings: he may name four or five principal colors, but the subordinate spaces are evidently so multiplied as to be incapable of enumeration.
 The same illustrious mathematician, we can hardly doubt, was betrayed by a passion for analogy, when he imagined that the primary colours are distributed over the spectrum after the proportion of the diatonic scale of music, since those intermediate spaces have really no precise defined limits.